MattPereira/speedrun-chainlink/README.md

 ## 🤖 Automation

 Chainlink Automation calls a smart contract function if a specified set of criteria are met.
 The time-based trigger calls a target function on a target contract every specified interval.
 The custom logic trigger allows your contract to use on-chain state to determine when to call a target function.
-The log trigger allows your contract to use event log data as both a trigger and an input.
+The log trigger allows your contract to use event log data as both a trigger and an input

 ### Steps

 1. Decide which trigger fits best for your use case
-2. Register a new upkeep with chainlink
+2. Import the appropriate interface and override the checkUpkeep and performUpkeep functions inhereted from the interface
-3. Provide your target contract and target function
+3. Register a new upkeep with chainlink by providing your target contract address and depositing LINK tokens

 ### Details